 Question Text Searching

-To start a question text search, click on the search bar in the righthand side of the subject guide and type your search term.
+To start a question text search, click on the search bar on the righthand side of the subject guide and type your search term.

 This will filter the questions to only those that contain the search term in the title, prompt, answer options, or solution explanation.

 In the Standards drop down, you can search for standards by name (e.g. RA R.1), category (e.g. Common Core), or description.
-When you type in characters that match one of our standards, the drop down will populate with matching standards.
+When you type in text that matches one of our standards, the drop-down will populate with appropriate standards.

 Searching from a Question

-These Standards and Tags are clickable and will filter the questions in the subject to only those that also correspond to that Standard or Tag respectively.
+These Standards and Tags are clickable and will filter the questions in the subject to only those that also correspond to those Standards or Tags.

 Multiple Search Terms

 You can also filter your search further by utilizing several search methods simultaneously.
-The questions below result from a standard search for 4.MD.4 and a tag search for 'line-plots' and includes only the questions where both of those searches apply.
+The questions below result from a standard search for A.REI.12 and a tag search for 'inequalities' and include only the questions where both of those searches apply.

 All Albert searches are based on exact matches.
 The means that the broader your search term, the more likely you are to find results.
 For example, if you search for the tag "place-value-relationships" you will find only results with that specific title.
-If, however, you search the keyword "relationships" you will see both the "place-value-relationships" and "proportional-relationship" tags as results.
+If instead, you search the keyword "relationships" you will see both the "place-value-relationships" and "proportional-relationship" tags as results.